5 stars

 Once your company is registered in Canada, you can apply for a work permit to work at your newly established Canadian company.
 In order to apply for a work permit, you must collect and present Canadian immigration officers a number of documents to demonstrate your eligibility under the ICT program.
 Make sure to include the following documents:

-• Foreign Company Documents: company registration documents clearly showing the date of establishment (must be at least 1 year old company), ownership documents & proof of engagement in business (website, marketing materials, tax filings, licenses/permits, commercial lease agreement, employee remittance payments etc.).
+• Foreign Company Documents: company registration documents clearly showing the date of establishment (the company must be at least 1 year old), ownership documents, and proof of engagement in business (website, marketing materials, tax filings, licenses/permits, commercial lease agreement, employee remittance payments, etc.).

 • Applicant’s Employment History with the Company: employment contract, employment records & payslips, personal tax filings with employment information on it, proof of remuneration or dividend payments (for business owners), company’s org chart, business cards, reference letters, etc.